|Basic InformationLatest NewsQuestions and AnswersLinksBook Reviews|

-Attendance at preschool programs is optional in most cases in the United States.
+Attendance at preschool programs is optional in most places.
 Kindergarten marks the beginning of formal required schooling.
 Kindergarten classes are offered in the public school system (e.g., publicly funded schools), but some caregivers choose to send their children to a private school (e.g., where tuition is paid out of pocket).
 Caregivers' motivations for sending children to a private school vary.
 Some like the special religious focus of particular private schools, while others like it that particular private schools may teach at a more advanced level than local public school classrooms.
 The quality of public schools in the U.S. varies considerably, generally following local property values; richer areas tend to have better schools.

 Many caregivers debate whether to "hold back" their child a year before starting kindergarten, particularly if the child's birthdate is close to school admissions cut-off dates (e.g., some schools require that children must be at least 5 by October 31 of the year they enter kindergarten).
 The idea behind holding children back a year is that the extra year of emotional and social development children will experience will give them an advantage in their later academic career.
 Widespread though this idea is, the research suggests that holding kids back usually does not improve their school success in the long-term.
 Also, some children interpret being "behind" a grade as evidence of their inferiority and come to feel badly about themselves.
 This is of particular concern when children are left back a grade after having already started school, as their peers advance when they do not.
 Being left back a grade is easier on children when it occurs before they ever enter school in the first place.